LisiLisenok/streamer/README.md

 * <code>StreamlineFactory</code> uses factory to create new instance at deserialization.
 The factory creates instance using some default arguments.
 The instance is responsible to store / restore all data it requires.
   The objects serialized / deserialized by this streamline have to satisfy <code>IStorable</code> interface and implements they own storing logic.
-This streamline is similar to used with IStreamable objects, but it asks factory to create instance instead of storing information about object type.
+This streamline is similar to used with <code>IStreamable</code> objects, but it asks factory to create instance instead of storing information about object type.
 The factories must be registered with unique factory id using <code>StreamlineFactory.registerFactory()</code>.